Problematic social media use: Laws, policies, and regulations to minimize harm

 Molly Russell's case sparked discussion both in the UK and the U.S. on how to protect individuals from harmful online content.
 In the UK, the Online Safety Bill was officially introduced into Parliament in March 2022: the bill covers a range of possible dangerous content such as revenge porn, grooming, hate speech, or anything related to suicide.
 Overall, the bill will not only protect children from online content but talk about how they can deal with this content that may be illegal.
 It also covers verification roles and advertising as this will all be covered on the social media platform's terms and conditions page.
 If the social media platforms fail to comply with these new regulations, they will face a $7500 fine for each offense.
-When it comes to the U.S., recommendations were offered such as finding an independent agency to implement a system of regulations similar to the Online Safety Bill in the U.K. Another potential idea was finding a specific rule making agency where the authority is strictly and solely focused on a digital regulator who is available 24/7.
+When it comes to the U.S., recommendations were offered such as finding an independent agency to implement a system of regulations similar to the Online Safety Bill in the U.K.

+Another potential idea was finding a specific rule making agency where the authority is strictly and solely focused on a digital regulator who is available 24/7.
 California already launched an act called the Age Appropriate Design Code Act in August 2022, which aims to protect children under the age of eighteen especially regarding privacy on the Internet.
 The overall hope and goal of these new laws, policies, and regulations set into place is to 1) ensure that a case such as Molly Russell's never happens again and 2) protects individuals from harmful online content that can lead to mental health problems such as suicide, depression, and self-harm.
 In 2022, a case was successfully litigated that implicated a social media platform in the suicide of a Canadian teenage girl named Amanda Todd who died by hanging.
 This was the first time that any social media platform was held liable for a user's actions.

+KGM Case

+In February 2026, in the case of K.G.M. v.
+Meta et al., a 20-year-old plaintiff identified as KGM testified in a Los Angeles trial that using YouTube from age 6 and Instagram from age 9 led to compulsive use that worsened her mental health, including depression and insecurity about her appearance.
+The case, a bellwether trial against Meta and Google, alleges the companies deliberately designed addictive platform features for young users, while the companies deny responsibility.
+Mark Zuckerberg (founder of Meta) and Adam Mosseri (CEO of Instagram) testified in the case.
+On March 25, 2026 the jury handed down a verdict in favor of the plaintiff against Meta and Google, finding that Meta and Google's YouTube intentionally built addictive platforms that harmed the plaintiff.